MohamedDiopGit/Forecast-energy-efficiency/README.md

  Forecasting energy efficiency, reliability and cost of solar panels for a house, by analyzing weather data in CSV format.

 To start the program :
-	Open Terminal from the "Project_AlgoProg_DIOP_GLEYZE" folder
+	Open Terminal from the "Forecast-energy-efficiency" folder
 		type --> 'bash myApp.sh'

 The data files (irradiations, and return on investment indicators (created)